ReKon64/SPADE/README.md

 # ?
 # 1. Plugins key -> plugin name -> command -> result 1, result 2

+# Maybe use topology for everything?
+Would solve the issue of udp blocking tcp
 # Generic product is broken
 # Add OS type at the head where hostname etc. lies
 # Create plugin execution order mechanism.
 Maybe a config file even